 Best Documentary Film, Mexico International Film Festival

 Xiaowen Zhu’s long-term project Oriental Silk is about touch and tactility, craft and value, and the colors of memory.
 The Oriental Silk emporium, located in Beverly Hills, Los Angeles, is the first Chinese silk importing business in the United States after WWII.
-Having once risen within the Hollywood movie industry, the shop, established more than four decades ago, has become a productive place to reflect on the astonishing histories of twentieth-century migration and to critique the idea of the American Dream.
+Having once risen within the Hollywood movie industry, the shop has become a productive place to reflect on the astonishing histories of twentieth-century migration and the notion of the American Dream.

 Through the worldview of the shop owner Kenneth Wong, the beauty of silk and its wondrous craftsmanship stand for all those human pursuits that link people and places – and provide purpose – across time and borders.

 Art Lovers Movie Club: Xiaowen Zhu, ‘Oriental Silk’, Art Review, April 23-May 14, 2021

 Faraway, So Close, e-flux Artist Cinema program, convened by Koki Tanaka, May 3-10, 2021